postsharp/Metalama.Documentation/conceptual/SDK/scaffolding.md

 * The _public_ project (`MyExtension` in the diagram below) contains the classes exposed to the consumers of your solution.
 This project is a standard class library and it must target _at least_ .NET Standard 2.0.
 * The _weaver_ project (`MyExtension.Weaver` in the diagram below) contains the implementation of the public API thanks to the Metalama SDK and Roslyn APIs.
 This project is deployed as a _Roslyn analyzer_.
 It must target _only_ .NET Standard 2.0.
 * The _test_ project (`MyExtension.UnitTests` in the diagram below)  is optional but recommended.
 It contains the test suite.
-* Consumer projects (`MyProject` in the diagram below) may be a part of the same solution, or may reference the Metalana extension as a NuGet package.
+* Consumer projects (`MyProject` in the diagram below) may be a part of the same solution, or may reference the Metalama extension as a NuGet package.

 ## Dependency diagram